TomiwaOgun/budget_extention/README.md

 Reset Budget
 Click Reset Budget to reset your weekly budget and total spent to zero.

-Transfer Leftover Money to Game
-If you have leftover money in your budget, click Transfer to Game to simulate transferring the amount to a game. (in progress!)

 Files in the Extension
 content.js: Detects order confirmation pages and extracts the total amount spent.